Functorial invariants for chaos topology from data: Algebra of directed paths

+As direction matters in a templex, $C_{\mathcal{G}}(\mathcal{T})$ has the structure of a semigroup.
 Among the directed edges of a templex there are special ones: those connecting several ingoing nodes to a single outgoing node implicitly contain a lower-dimensional cell serving as frontier between those cells or nodes that are exclusive to a single generatex and those that belong to several generatexes.
-This lower-dimension cell constitutes the best location for Poincaré sections to compute strips with first return maps in template theory.
+This lower-dimensional cell constitutes the best location for Poincaré sections to compute strips with first return maps in template theory.
 These key directed edges are hereafter called \emph{Poincaré edges}.
-An individual Poincaré edge is denoted symbolically by a pair of ingoing and outgoing node labels,
+A Poincaré edge is denoted symbolically by a pair of ingoing and outgoing node labels,

 and we denote by $\bar{E}$ the set of all Poincaré edges of the templex $\mathcal{T}$.
-Notice that each joining locus (or each component of a joining locus as in the Lorenz case) gives rise to at least two Poincaré edges, reflecting the fact that the same outgoing top-cell/node is reached from two or more adjacent top-cells/nodes.
+Notice that each joining locus gives rise to at least two Poincaré edges, reflecting the fact that the same outgoing top-cell/node is reached from two or more adjacent top-cells/nodes.
 The terminology is chosen to emphasize the role of these directed edges as transverse dynamical interfaces where distinct directed paths merge to become indistinguishable.
+The \emph{Poincaré-edge operator} is defined as